 We get it, you vape… I mean, you don’t like disco music…

 Interstellar in comparison, did not have many que to laughter moments, the tone of the film was seriously set from the beginning.
 The humour lightened the mood naturally.
 The humour was present in a subtler form.
-The idea that an A.I. that can exchange witticisms with Matthew McConaughey is pretty damn funny.
+The idea that an A.I. can exchange witticisms with Matthew McConaughey is pretty damn funny.
+To me at least.

-I say in a generalised nutshell, the humour is subtler in interstellar whereas The Martian, it’s good old American in your face humour.
+In a generalised nutshell, the humour in interstellar is subtler whereas The Martian? it’s good old fashioned American in your face humour.

 I scoffed my scone when I read a pattern of critics pontificating interstellar too ‘sciencey’ to understand.
 Really? how is a film that has aliens and ghosts in the plot be deemed ‘too sciencey’ is beyond me.
 In the age of reality television and scientism dominated discourses, it is daring storytelling sure, but, not sciency.
 Interstellar took a chance with 5th dimensional beings, ghosts and possible aliens!
 The Martian, slammed all the Narnia doors shut, sealed it with cling film & nerd-shamed anyone who didn’t follow the casual science-dropping.

 Personally, the breakdown of science in interstellar is far easier comprehended than The Martian.
 The explanation of relativity was straightforward as can be.
 For example, Interstellar’s science tells you straight up, 1 hour in water world equals 7 years back on earth.
 A wormhole lets you travel beyond dimensions of space & time.
 Time is bendable, stretchable but it can’t go backwards; unless, maybe, you a 5th dimensional being but no one knows what that is.